RachWalm/spelling-game/README.md

 #### Put input boxes relating to letters on screen

-An additional function was created to do the input boxes correlated with the letters in the word called *buildLetters*.
+An additional function was created to correlate the input boxes with the letters in the word called *buildLetters*.
 This required a for loop associated with each letter.
 This function also called functions to check if the first letter had been requested or if on a repeat through, what letters had already been inserted, *wantedFirstLetter* and *whatComplete* respectively.
 It also called the function *disableArrayBoxes*.

 - empty input
 ![input](documents/input-boxes.png)